-English Heritage are again expected to provide "Managed Open Access" for around 20,000 people to Stonehenge for the Summer Solstice.
+English Heritage are again providing "Managed Open Access" for around 20,000 people to Stonehenge for the Summer Solstice.
 Please help to create a peaceful occasion by taking personal responsibility and following the conditions (see below).

 Please note that a high volume of traffic is anticipated in the Stonehenge area on the evening of 20th June.
 The car park is signposted, enter off the A303 from the roundabout.

-The Solstice car park opens at 7pm on 20th June, with last access at 6am the following morning.
-The car park is to be vacated by midday.
+The Solstice car park (charges apply) opens at 7pm on 20th June, with last access at 6am the following morning or when full.

 Access to the stones permitted from 7pm 20th June.
 Sunset is at 9.26pm.